 One of the “100 Most Influential Lawyers in America”

-A member of the Dean's Council to Columbia Law School, and as a member of the Board of Trustees of Baruch College.
-He has taught Profession of Law, an ethics course at Columbia Law School, and currently serves on the Advisory Board of Columbia Law School's Center on Corporate Governance.
-In May 2006, he was presented with the Distinguished Alumnus Award for his contributions to Baruch College, and in February 2011, Mr. Berger received Columbia Law School's most prestigious and highest honor, "The Medal for Excellence."
+A member of the Dean's Council to Columbia Law School as well as the Columbia Law School Public Interest/Public Service Council, Max has taught Profession of Law, an ethics course at Columbia Law School, and serves on the Advisory Board of Columbia Law School's Center on Corporate Governance.
+In February 2011, Max received Columbia Law School's most prestigious and highest honor, "The Medal for Excellence."
 This award is presented annually to Columbia Law School alumni who exemplify the qualities of character, intellect, and social and professional responsibility that the Law School seeks to instill in its students.
-As a recipient of this award, Mr. Berger was profiled in the Fall 2011 issue of Columbia Law School Magazine.
+As a recipient of this award, Max was profiled in the Fall 2011 issue of Columbia Law School Magazine.
 Max is a member of the American Law Institute and an Advisor to its Restatement Third: Economic Torts project.